 Our students are placed with major corporations such as NBC, Fox, Clear Channel, Judge Mathis, WBEZ, WTTW, Burrell Communications, BET, B96, Big Ten Network and ETA Creative Arts Foundation, among others.

-CMAT senior, Sam Franklin,, awarded the BET Louis Carr Foundation paid summer internship in New York City.
+CMAT alumnus, Sam Franklin, was awarded the BET Louis Carr Foundation paid summer internship in New York City and now works as a producer at WGCI Radio.

 The cast of Blues for an Alabama Sky produced by CSU Theatre.